NamelessMC/Nameless/README.md

 - New template and language systems, allowing for total customisation.
 - Pretty URL option (requires mod_rewrite).
 - Widget system - allows modules to create widgets which can be displayed on most user-facing pages and display almost anything.
+- PlaceholderAPI Sync - Sync user's placeholders from your server(s) to your NamelessMC website.
+You can create automatic leaderboards for each placeholder type, and allow players to display them on their profile and forum posts.

 #### Customising Nameless
 - Check out [this wiki article](https://github.com/NamelessMC/Nameless/wiki/Nameless-2.0-Module-Developer-Documentation) for the Module Developer Documenation.